 “I guess you’ve all made up your minds then.
 What does it matter what I think?”

-My first day of program was terrifying, I stayed quiet most of the day.
+My first day of program was terrifying.
+I stayed quiet most of the day.
 I tried not to resist treatment, despite every instinct.
 Four girls met me in the waiting room for breakfast.
-Rachel was empathetic and almost too modest; she dropped out of school after her dad died but she is still one of the most intelligent and perceptive people I have ever met, a walking dictionary.
+Rachel was empathetic and modest; she dropped out of school after her dad died, but was intelligent and perceptive – a walking dictionary.
 Julia hummed show tunes and carried a sudoku book with her everywhere.
 Nechama smiled when she felt uncomfortable, a soft spoken perfectionist, timid and constantly reading.
-For the next six weeks, I saw these young women break down and cry and in doing so reaching greater personal truths and transcending the persona they had upheld for so long.
+For the next six weeks, I saw these young women break down and cry, discovering personal truths and transcending the persona they had upheld for so long.
 It was miraculous.
 It was nice having them.
-None of us were allowed to close the bathroom door all the way, and we all shared the same pang of horror that struck at mealtime.
+We weren’t allowed to close the bathroom door all the way, and we all shared the same pang of horror that struck at mealtime.

 One meal in particular sticks out in my mind.
 We could hear lunch preparation from the art therapy room, and a collective dread shuttered through all of us.
-It was expected that we all sit quickly and start our meals, finishing within 30 minutes.
+We were expected to finish our meals within 30 minutes.
 I was immediately taken back by the increased portions of chicken parmesan on my plate, along with a piece of chocolate cake and 16 ounces of milk.
-The other girls had smaller plates, and sat down with relative ease.
-I stammered around my chair trying to avoid the meal staring up at me.
 Fear jolted through me.
 I thought of running, I thought of throwing the food tray on the ground, I thought of sitting on the floor in protest.
 Then I thought of nothing.

 Unresponsive to each therapist’s urges, I froze.
 I stood there, paralyzed until something overcame me.
-A call of distress, then a whimper then a slow, hiccupping sob forced itself from my throat and I huddled over, clutching my stomach.
-One of the therapists, Katherine, put her arms around me and together, a bleary struggling mass, made way to a separate room to finish the meal.
-The chocolate cake stained my upper lip, tedious bites, lifting and dropping the fork again, distraught.
-My eyes wandered up to Katherine’s, to the ceiling, and down to my feet.
-She knew there was no way to console me, and in a way that was most soothing thing she could have done, just her presence, her gentle eyes watching acknowledging the struggle.
-It took me an hour and a half, fork over knife, tear stained napkins and all, to finish.
-There was no relief afterward, only shame filling my gut, only shame and chocolate cake, but I had finished.
+A call of distress, then a whimper, then a slow, hiccuping sob forced itself from my throat and I huddled over, clutching my stomach.
+One of the therapists, Katherine, put her arms around me and together – a bleary struggling mass – we made our way to a separate room to eat the meal.
+The chocolate cake stained my upper lip.
+I took tedious bites, lifting and dropping the fork, distraught.
+Katherine knew there was no way to console me, but her presence, her gentle eyes acknowledging my struggle, soothed me.
+It took me over an hour to finish the meal.
+There was no relief afterward, only shame and chocolate cake filling my gut – but I had finished.